Emute-Lab-Instruments/RP2040_ADC_Calibrator/README.md

 # RP2040_ADC_Calibrator

-The RP2040 ADC has documented nonlinearities due to a production issue.
+The RP2040 ADC has documented nonlinearities due to a production issue (see section 4.9.4 of the datasheet).
 This pico-arduino sketch can be used to self-calibrate an ADC to help to linearise the readings.

 The firmware creates a DC signal using delta-sigma modulation and an external filter.
 This signal scans the ADC, and the scan is used to create a table of corrections that is saved to flash.
 An application can load this table, and use it to correct the nonlinearities of the ADC.